- US Online Poker

 Michigan was the first state to initiate the second wave of casino closures, shutting down the three commercial casinos in Detroit on November 18.
 The state claims that this will only last for three weeks, but if COVID-19 rates keep increasing despite efforts at mitigation, they could easily be forced to remain closed much longer.

 The state also has roughly two dozen tribal properties.
-About half of those in the Upper Peninsula have followed suit and are closed.
-The other half are open for now, along with all tribal properties in the Lower Peninsula.
+For a time, about half of those in the Upper Peninsula had followed suit and were closed.
+All but Bay Mills Resort & Casino have since reopened, most on December 9.

 Fortunately, Michigan is close to launching online gambling.
-This could come as early as December or, if not, then early next year, and will provide residents with a pandemic-proof option for casino gaming, as well as poker and sports betting.
+This should come soon, though the date was just pushed back yet again, from December to early January.
+When it does arrive, it will provide residents with a pandemic-proof option for casino gaming, as well as poker and sports betting.
 In the meantime, the state does have an iLottery with casino-like instant games.

 Minnesota has no commercial casinos, but a huge number of tribal gaming properties.
 All of these are open for the time being.
 However, many are already struggling due to the pandemic and may wind up shutting down temporarily due to lack of business even though the state can’t force them to do so.